d4n3sh/thedaneshproject/content/posts/2009-04-14-linux-tip-5-reload-you-etcinittab-file.md

   - 889816211

 ---
-You made changes to your /etc/inittab file but can&#8217;t effort any downtime.
+You made changes to your /etc/inittab file but can't effort any downtime.

-There&#8217;s a simple trick to reload and apply changes in your /etc/inittab file without a reboot.
+There's a simple trick to reload and apply changes in your /etc/inittab file without a reboot.

 Run &#8220;init q&#8221; or &#8220;init Q&#8221;